Ammajan

 Ammajan (lit.
 Dear Mother) is a Bangladeshi Bengali-language crime-drama film directed by Kazi Hayat and written by Monwar Hossain Dipjol.
 The film was released in 1999 in Bangladesh.
-It was produced by Monwar Hossain Dipjol.
-It stars Manna, Shabnam, Moushumi, Amin Khan, Monwar Hossain Dipjol in lead roles.
+It was produced by Dipjol.
+It stars Manna, Shabnam, Moushumi, Amin Khan, and Dipjol in lead roles.

+Ammajan became a massive commercial success and is considered one of the highest-grossing films in the history of Bangladeshi cinema.
+Manna’s performance, particularly the title song Ammajan performed by Ayub Bachchu, became a cultural phenomenon, cementing the film’s legacy in popular culture.

 Plot

 Badshah (Manna) is a teenager whose father is Laal Mia, an electrician.
 His father suddenly dies in an electric accident.
-The family faces tremendous scarcity in the absence of only earning member.
-His mother, whom he calls Ammajaan (Shabnam), seeks pension money for her husband's death in his office.
-Then she is sent to the house of a top class officer of that office assuring that that officer may donate her some money.
+The family faces tremendous scarcity in the absence of their only earning member.
+His mother, whom he calls Ammajaan (Shabnam), seeks pension money for her husband in his office.
+She is sent to the house of a top class officer of that office assuring that that officer may donate her some money.
 In the house, the officer eventually rapes her.
-Discovering her mother molested, Badshah becomes wrathful and kills that officer by stabbing with a Vojaali (dagger).
-He and his mother is punished by 14 years imprisonment.
+Discovering her mother was molested, Badshah becomes wrathful and kills that officer by stabbing him with a Vojaali (dagger).
+He and his mother are punished by 14 years imprisonment.
 After 22 years Badshah becomes a criminal kingpin, but his wealth cannot make his mother happy.
 She never talks with her son due to that shameful event of her past.
-Badshah is extremely obedient to his mother, and works as a vigilante who brutally punishes rapers and woman-molesters.
+Badshah is extremely obedient to his mother, and works as a vigilante who brutally punishes rapists and woman-molesters.

 During a relief work for floods, Ammajaan sees Rina, a young university student who is the daughter of ex-minister Aziz Ahmed (Miju Ahmed).
 She is engaged to her lover, Mijan (Amin Khan).
 Ammajaan wishes for a daughter-in-law like her.
 Hearing this, Badshah chases Rina to her house and demands that they be wedded.
 Aziz Ahmed gets frightened, and summons Kalam (Dipjol), a notorious gangster, who was once Badshah's friend.
 Kalam threatens Badshah, but is unsuccessful.
 Meanwhile, Badshah rescues a raped girl, Kusum, and has her engaged with his best friend Nabab.
-Kalam employs a thug to plant time a bomb in Badshah's car.
-During an outing with the car, the bomb blasts with Kusum inside, taking her life.
+Kalam employs a thug to plant a time bomb in Badshah's car.
+During an outing in the car, the bomb blasts with Kusum inside, taking her life.
 But Badshah and Nabab survive by luck.